 I always say there’s nothing better than a well-cut basil plant, and I mean it.

-You can grow your basil in the richest soil under the ideal sun but forget to prune it, you will end up with low-quality leaves.
+You can grow your basil in the richest soil under the ideal sun.
+But if you forget to prune it, you will end up with low-quality leaves.

 By the end, you will learn all the tips needed to give your plant the best look.

 Understand Your Basil

 Basil belongs to the family of mints, so it isn’t a slow-growing plant.
-In fact, it grows rapidly, but this isn’t everything you need to know about it.
+In fact, it grows pretty rapidly, but this isn’t everything you need to know about it.

 Several sets of leaves grow on each “stem” of your basil plant.
 Each set grows from a node located somewhere on the stem.

-When to Cut Back Basil
+When To Cut Back Basil

 Instead of looking at its height, you can know when to prune your basil by looking at the set of leaves it has grown so far.

 If you wait for your basil to grow more than three sets of leaves on each stem, you will help it become stronger.

-When does it become somewhat late to cut back your basil?
+When does it become somewhat late to cut back on your basil?
 The answer is when it’s about to bloom or already has.

-Revealing flower buds means that your basil plant is about to conclude its life cycle.
+Revealing flower buds means your basil plant is about to conclude its life cycle.
 Blooming is all about reproduction and indicates the last stage of life for flowering plants.

 Since basil is a fast-growing plant, you’ll be able to cut it back every two weeks once it is fully established.

-How to Prune Basil:
+How To Prune Basil

 These tips will keep your plant as healthy as possible and help it grow faster.

 These are your plant’s last food source and growth production factory.
 Snipping them off means you’re placing the herb at risk of dying.

-The general recommendation for pruning is that you shouldn’t cut back more than one-third of the plant.
+The general recommendation for pruning is you shouldn’t cut back more than one-third of the plant.

 - Remember that pruning basil means you’re harvesting the plant in bulk.
 This is why you should wait at least two weeks for the plant to restore its stability so that you can cut it back again.

-You’re now fully prepared to take care of your basil’s pruning needs!
+You’re now prepared to take care of your basil’s pruning needs!
 Enjoy growing this beautiful herb.